clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - TODO: update so its env variable set via deployment yaml
 - do this for both auth and tickets

-#### 1. CREATE ENV VARIABLE IN DEPLOYMENT.YAML
+#### 1. CREATE ENV VARIABLE IN infra/k8s/tickets-depl.yaml
+- the db connection url should be set via env in `infra/k8s/[x]-depl.yaml file`
-- mongodb database set via environment variable in `infra/k8s/tickets-depl.yaml`
+- TODO: mongodb database url set via environment variable in `infra/k8s/tickets-depl.yaml`
 - general good idea is to make the connection string an environment variable
-- the db is set via env in `[x]-depl.yaml file`
 - update `infra/k8s/tickets-depl.yaml` env -> by adding env entry for mongo uri.
 - `tickets/src/index.ts` already had the mongodb connection so cut from there
-- but the connection value you can get from `tickets-mongo-depl.yaml` -> service name `tickets-mongo-srv` (what we trying to connect to)
+- but the connection value you can get from `infra/k8s/tickets-mongo-depl.yaml` -> service name `tickets-mongo-srv` (what we trying to connect to)
-- NOTE: the environment variable set in the `infra/k8s/*-depl.yaml`
+- NOTE: the environment variable set in the deployment yaml: `infra/k8s/*-depl.yaml`
-  - ie. auth/src/index.ts using `process.env.MONGO_URI` but the variable is specific to that `auth` containers' deployment
+  - ie. auth/src/index.ts using `process.env.MONGO_URI` but the variable is specific to that `auth` containers' deployment (auth-depl.yaml)

   - ie. tickets/src/index.ts using `process.env.MONGO_URI` but the variable is specific to that `tickets` containers' deployment
+  (tickets-depl.yaml)

 ```yaml
 //infra/k8s/tickets-depl.yaml